karan-gera/big-pictures/README.md

 ## What it does

-- Looks up album art from iTunes, MusicBrainz, and Discogs
+- Looks up album art from iTunes, MusicBrainz, Last.fm, and Discogs
 - Tries to get the biggest image it can find
 - Falls back to other sources if one fails
 - Has dark/light modes because why not